xcube-dev/xcube-cds/README.md

 ### Updating the conda package

-These instructions are based on the documentation at. https://conda-forge.org/docs/maintainer/updating_pkgs.html .
+These instructions are based on the documentation at https://conda-forge.org/docs/maintainer/updating_pkgs.html .

 Conda-forge packages are produced from a github feedstock repository belonging